SofiaZang/Mousecraft/README.md

 3. In the command prompt git clone https://github.com/SofiaZang/mouse_motion_analysis.git mousecraft repository.
 You can also get the cloning link under green code button here https://github.com/SofiaZang/mouse_motion_analysis .
 If this does not work, do the same using, git clone in GitBash.

-4. Do cd mousecraft to go into the root folder of mousecraft gui.
-Then create a new environment with conda env create -f environment.yml .
+4. Do 'cd mousecraft' to go into the root folder of mousecraft gui.
+5. Then create a new environment with 'conda env create -f environment.yml' .
 Friendly tip: Make sure to have at least 1-2 GB free on your main disk.

-This creates the mousecraft envinroment, which you can then activate running: conda activate mousecraft
+6. This creates the mousecraft envinroment, which you can then activate running 'conda activate mousecraft'

-Once env is activated do: pip install -e .
+7.Once env is activated do: 'pip install -e .'
 This installs mousecraft to your local repository!

-Now run python -m mousecraft and you're all set.
+8. Now run 'python -m mousecraft' and you're all set.
-You can also try just: mousecraft but in case this won't work use the abobe command.
+You can also try just 'mousecraft' but in case this won't work use the abobe command.

 ### Using pip only

 Another way to install mousecraft via pip is:

-pip install git+https://github.com/yourusername/mousecraft.git in the same directory where you want the mousecraft repository to live in.
+'pip install git+https://github.com/yourusername/mousecraft.git' in the same directory where you want the mousecraft repository to live in.

-Everytime you want to use mousecraft, you have to first run: conda activate mousecraft and then: mousecraft or python -m mousecraft
+Everytime you want to use Mousecraft, you have to first run 'conda activate mousecraft' and then: 'mousecraft' or 'python -m mousecraft'

 <img width="1357" height="987" alt="mousecraft_starter" src="https://github.com/user-attachments/assets/456d843b-7a18-4dda-8eae-03704c6cb3cc" />